-To make relevant quality parameters visible at the level of the milk collection centers, we focus on a technological intervention.
-In close collaboration with DDA, we install digital lactoscans at a random sample of milk collection centers.
+To make relevant quality parameters visible at the level of the milk collection centers, we focus on a technology bundle.
+In close collaboration with DDA, we install milk analyzers at a random sample of milk collection centers.
 These can be used to test milk samples of individual farmers or traders that supply to the milk collection centers to establish quality of incoming milk, as well as to test samples from the milk tankers when milk is picked up by traders or processors.
+Milk analyzers show butter fat, solid non-fats, added water, temperature of milk, protein content, and corrected lactometer coefficient.
+Taking a sample is non-destructive and takes about 30 to 50 seconds depending on the temperature of the milk.
+Figure 2 shows a milk analyzer during piloting.